Timmeey86/FS25_KeylineDesign/readme.md

 11. Press B to display parallel lines to the keyline which was exported
 12. When happy, left click to place the parallel lines.
 Otherwise, pick a different location and repeat from step 9
 13. When placing grapes, you will experience heavy framedrops.
 Don't do anything until they are gone.
-14. Note that you currently need to restart the executable after saving

 ## Video guide